keshavvinayak01/keshavvinayak01.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Member of Technical Staff @ [Cerebras Systems](https://www.cerebras.net/), where I work in the ML Frameworks team based out of Bangalore, India.
+I'm a Sr. SDE @ [AMD](https://www.amd.com/en.html), where I work with the CodeGen team (Previously, [Nod.AI](https://github.com/nod-ai)) remotely.
 Previously, I was a grad student @ [Department of Computer Science and Automation](https://www.csa.iisc.ac.in/)<b> , IISc Bangalore</b>, where I was advised by [Prof Arkaprava Basu](https://www.csa.iisc.ac.in/~arkapravab/index.html) and worked at [CSL](https://csl.csa.iisc.ac.in/).
 My research was primarily focussed in Computer Systems(Architecture, Operating Systems & GPU Memory Subsystem).

+At AMD, I'm focusing on high-performance compiler technology for advanced GPU architectures.
+My work spans system software optimization, dynamic dispatch for modern DNN workloads, and cross-stack integration with PyTorch and MLIR.
+Most of my work is on open source repositories like [iree](https://github.com/iree-org/iree), [torch-mlir](https://github.com/llvm/torch-mlir), [llvm](https://llvm.org).

-At Cerebras, my work revolves around increasing usability and performance of systems for AI training/Inference.
+Previosly at Cerebras, my work revolved around increasing usability and performance of systems for AI training/Inference.
 To this end, I've worked with MLIR/LLVM, torch-mlir, and python, amongst a lot of other frameworks.
-Recently, I've been working at compiler support for the underlying architecture at Cerebras, which involves multiple layers of tiered dialects and abstractions, from python, all the way down to the low-level IR supported by the chip.
+I also worked at compiler support for the underlying architecture at Cerebras, which involves multiple layers of tiered dialects and abstractions, from python, all the way down to the low-level IR supported by the chip.

 At IISc, My thesis was about accelerating pre-processing pipelines for Deep Neural Network Training tasks to alleviate system bottlenecks (CPU / Caches / Memory / Disk) and attaining a speedup in end-to-end training.
 I built a Library on top of [DALI](https://developer.nvidia.com/dali) that automatically determines the underlying system properties for potential speedup opportunities, and builds pre-processing pipelines that are upto 10.5x faster that vanilla DALI pipelines.
 With these accelerated pre-processing pipelines, I was able to attain upto 67% end-to-end training with an H100 GPU.